About arc42

 Testability

-We will aim for a high test coverage of the code for the application, using tools like Selenium to achieve this.
+We will aim for a high test coverage of the code for the application, using the adequate tools to achieve this.

 Usability